-ENG 3280: Survey of British Literature II (3) Prerequisite: ENG 1020 or 1030 Emphasis on major figures such as Austen, Wordsworth, Keats, Tennyson or Browning, Shaw, Eliot, and Lawrence or Joyce.
+ENG 3280: Survey of British Literature II (3)

+Emphasis on major figures such as Austen, Wordsworth, Keats, Tennyson or Browning, Shaw, Eliot, and Lawrence or Joyce.
 Attention is given to the democratization of the heroic ideal, the failure of the vision (the anti-hero), and the development of modernism.
 This emphasis is combined with a close reading of texts and the writing of a series of essays, some of which reflect the student's ability to do research